Lovenox is a low molecular weight heparin [LMWH] indicated for1:

 Inpatient and Outpatient Settings

-In the inpatient setting, patients with acute lower extremity deep vein thrombosis with or without pulmonary embolism were treated with either LOVENOX 1.5 mg/kg daily subcutaneously or LOVENOX 1.0 mg/kg subcutaneous bid or heparin.
-A total of 900 patients ranging in age from 18 to 92 years (mean 61 years) were treated.
-All patients also received warfarin.
-VTE events were observed in 4.4%, 2.9%, and 4.1% of LOVENOX 1.5 mg/kg, LOVENOX 1.0 mg/kg, and heparin groups, respectively.
-N=900; efficacy: DVT and/or PE in 4.4% of patients receiving LOVENOX 1.5 mg/kg, 2.9% of patients receiving LOVENOX 1.0 mg/kg, and 4.1% of heparin-treated groups.
+A randomized, controlled, partially blinded equivalence trial was conducted in the inpatient setting.
+Patients up to 155 kg with acute lower extremity deep vein thrombosis with or without pulmonary embolism were treated with either Lovenox 1.5 mg/kg daily subcutaneously or Lovenox 1.0 mg/kg subcutaneous bid or heparin.
+A total of 900 patients ranging in age from 18 to 92 years (mean 60.7 years) were included.

 In Acute STEMI Patients

-ExTRACT-TIMI 25 was a randomized, double-blind, double-dummy, parallel-group, multinational, active-controlled clinical trial comparing LOVENOX with UFH in acute STEMI patients.2,3
+ExTRACT-TIMI 25 was a randomized, double-blind, double-dummy, parallel-group, multinational, active-controlled clinical trial comparing Lovenox with UFH in acute STEMI patients.6,7

-Significant net clinical benefitsBased upon these calculations from trial results, LOVENOX had an estimated 21 fewer of the combined endpoint of death or MI per 1,000 STEMI patients vs UFH, with 7 additional major bleeds.4
+Significant net clinical benefitsBased upon these calculations from trial results, Lovenox had an estimated 21 fewer of the combined endpoint of death or MI per 1,000 STEMI patients vs UFH, with 7 additional major bleeds.8

 Epidural or spinal hematomas may occur in